 The dawn of the supermarket

-If you’re looking to bring the costs of your fruit and veg down, buying seasonally is the only way to go.
+If you’re looking to bring the costs of your fruit and vegetables down, buying seasonally is the only way to go.

-For seasonal vegetables try to buy some of the more popular veg:
+For seasonal food try to buy some of the more popular vegetables in season:

 - Asparagus – June and July

 - Broccoli – August – October